garysweaver/vaadin-hibernate-portlet/README.md

 This example now uses the [HbnContainer Vaadin Add-on][hbnpl].

 *This portlet currently will deploy, but does nothing.
-Hope to have this fixed in the future, but please feel free to contribute.*
+Hope to have this fixed in the future, but please feel free to contribute.
+If you are looking for a working Vaadin portlet example (not using Maven at time of writing) check out the [Vaadin Mail Portlet][vmailportlet].*

 Feel free to contact me via GitHub about it/submit issues to this GitHub project or leave a note on [this Vaadin forum thread][forumthread].